Galing Kujat: Appeal and incarceration

 After their conviction and sentencing, both Kho and Galing jointly filed an appeal against their conviction and sentence.
 For the appeal process, one of Kho's original lawyers Johan Ismail was replaced by James Bahadur Masih, and Zaminder Singh Gill remained as Kho's defence lawyer.
 For Galing, his original defence counsel was completely replaced by lawyers N Kanagavijayan and Gloria James to help him in his appeal.
 DPP Gordon Oh remained in the prosecuting team while his partner Leong Wing Tuck was replaced by DPP Lee Lit Cheng from the AGC.
 Both men's appeals were heard before Chief Justice (CJ) Chan Sek Keong and two Judges of Appeal (JA) V. K. Rajah and Andrew Phang in the Court of Appeal.

 On 24 May 2011, the Court of Appeal released their judgement, and Justice Rajah delivered the verdict.
 Coming to the appeal of Galing Kujat, the Court of Appeal disagreed with Justice Kan's decision to convict Galing of murder.
 They agreed that Galing did share a common intention with Kho to commit robbery and cause hurt, but not to intentionally cause any lethal injuries on the victim.
 They also added that there was no evidence to show the type of injury inflicted by Galing on Cao, no evidence on any discussion or planning, and also no evidence of Galing making any moves to make Kho to assault Cao more easily to cause him to sustain fatal skull fractures and death.

-Therefore, the Court of Appeal found Galing not guilty of murder, and set aside his death sentence.
-Instead, they convict him of a lower charge of robbery with hurt under section 394 of the Penal Code, and ordered that his case was to be remitted to the original trial judge for re-sentencing.
-The conviction for robbery with hurt means that Galing was no longer liable to the death penalty, but to a fixed term of imprisonment ranging between 5 to 20 years, and caning with not less than 12 strokes of the cane.
+Therefore, the Court of Appeal found Galing not guilty of murder and set aside his death sentence.
+Instead, they convicted him of a lower charge of robbery with hurt under section 394 of the Penal Code, and ordered that his case was to be remitted to the original trial judge for re-sentencing.
+The conviction for robbery with hurt means that Galing was no longer liable to the death penalty, but to a fixed term of imprisonment ranging between 5 and 20 years, and caning with not less than 12 strokes of the cane.